 Once your pacemaker is in place, your heart should beat just like a normal, healthy heart.
 For this reason, most people with pacemakers can exercise just as hard and as often as anyone else does.
 Of course, some people with pacemakers have other heart problems that may make exercise risky.
 Your doctor will tell you how much exercise is safe for you.

 Despite what you may have heard, household devices such as microwave ovens, electric blankets, electric shavers, and remote controls won't interfere with your pacemaker.
-You can safely use a cell phone, but you shouldn't hold it over your chest or carry it over your chest while it's activated.
+You can safely use a cell phone, but you shouldn't hold it over your chest or carry it in the pocket over your chest while it's activated; also, hold it on the side opposite your pacemaker.
 Likewise, you can safely walk past surveillance devices at the doors of department stores or libraries, but you probably shouldn't linger.

 Some medical devices and treatments really can harm your pacemaker.
 Your doctor may need to take extra precautions before performing any magnetic resonance imaging (MRI), extracorporeal shock-wave lithotripsy (a procedure to remove kidney stones), radiofrequency ablation (used to control arrhythmias), transcutaneous electrical nerve stimulation (TENS, a treatment for chronic pain), or radiotherapy for cancer.
 To protect yourself, make sure every doctor who treats you knows about your pacemaker.
 You should also carry a card in your wallet to alert medical personnel that you're wearing one.

 Pacemakers.
 American Heart Association.
 Accessed June 6, 2021. https://www.heart.org/en/health-topics/arrhythmia/...

 Bradley DJ, et al. Cardiac resynchronization and death from progressive heart failure: a meta-analysis of randomized controlled trials; 289(6):730-40.